lisa-butler/Dive-Quiz/assets/readme.md

 ### **Bugs Found:**

 * Initially there was an issue with the progress bar, it did not progress as each question was clicked, then it was finishing its count on the results page and was still present on this page.
 All were resolved.
 * Positioning on the screen especially on smaller screens was somewhat difficult.
 The submit button would disappear off the screen making it impossible to progress the quiz.
 The buttons would also stack over the text.
-This was remedied.
+This was remedied with media queries and altering sizing.

 ![Progress Bar Bug](images/bugjsproj.jpg)